-If you are a small or medium-sized business you can apply for an interest-free loan from the Carbon Trust to invest in renewable energy technology.
-They can also help you with installation.
-Find information about business loans on the Carbon Trust website.
+If you are a small or medium-sized business you can apply for an interest-free loan through Invest Northern Ireland to invest in renewable energy technology.
+Find information about the Energy Efficiency Loan Fund on the Invest NI website.

 Enhanced Capital Allowance scheme

 If you invest in certain renewable energy equipment you may qualify for tax breaks called enhanced capital allowances.
 See our guide on first-year allowances for energy saving products.